-- Runshaw College is one of the highest achieving colleges in England. - Learner satisfaction is extremely high and has improved every year for the last eight years. - The College has strong and stable finances, satisfying all bank covenants and with a robust long term financial forecast. - Recruitment at the College has remained buoyant, despite declining demographics.
+- Runshaw College is one of the highest achieving colleges in England. - Learner satisfaction is extremely high and has improved every year for the last eight years. - The College has strong and stable finances, satisfying all bank covenants and with a robust long term financial forecast. - The College has significant reliance on the education sector funding bodies for its principal funding source, largely from recurrent grants.
+In 2019/20 the FE funding bodies provided 89% of the College's total income (2018/19 87%). - 16-18 funding is lagged and, at the date of signing the financial statements, is therefore relatively certain for 2020-2022.
+An allocation of £25.1m has been confirmed for the year ended 31 July 2021. - Recruitment at the College has remained buoyant, despite declining demographics.